-Brake master cylinder reservoir level can be viewed under the front access cover.
+The brake master cylinder reservoir level can be viewed under the left side wheel well.
 Check the brake master cylinder fluid level before each use of the vehicle.
 If the fluid level is lower than the "low" mark, determine the cause or refill with brake fluid as necessary.